eamyzzaj/playlistify/docs/APISpec.md

   "message": "string", /* Success message or failure reason */ "enrollment_status": "boolean", /* true if enrollment is successful, false otherwise */ "competition_details": {
-    "competition_id": "string", /* ID of the competition */
+    "competition_id": "integer", /* ID of the competition */
     "username": "string", /* Username of the participant */ "start_time": "string" /* ISO 8601 format of the competition's start time */ }